The MedStar Health—Union Memorial Hospital Fellowship Program in Endocrinology

 Our fellows have a continuity clinic every Monday morning where they see and treat a broad variety of endocrine conditions.

-In addition, our fellows have a dedicated thyroid continuity clinic where they gain experience performing thyroid ultrasounds and thyroid nodule fine needle aspiration biopsies with direct one-on-one supervision.
+In addition, our fellows have a dedicated thyroid continuity clinic where they gain experience performing thyroid ultrasounds.
+At lease once per month, fellows will participate in our weekly ultrasound guided fine needle aspiration clinic.

 The fellows’ schedule follows the Department of Medicine blocks for better continuity with the attending schedule.
 Each year comprises 13 blocks divided into two 2-week sections (e.g., block 1A and 1B).